QodotPlugin/qodotplugin.github.io/docs/entities.md

 1. Open the dictionary.
 2. Click the first pencil by "New Key: [null]" and select "String" as the key data type.
 3. Name your property in the key text field, no spaces.
-4. Click the second pencil by "New Value: [null]" and select any valid data type.
+4. Click the second pencil by "New Value: [null]".
+5. Select any valid data type.
+Read [Class Property Data Types](#class-property-data-types) for more information.
-5. Change the value to your desired default, or leave it blank.
+6. Change the value to your desired default, or leave it blank.
-6. Click "Add new key/value pair".
+7. Click "Add new key/value pair".
-7. Re-export your FGD once all class properties are added.
+8. Re-export your FGD once all class properties are added.

 You can also set default values for your properties, by repeating this process in Meta Properties, matching the key names and value datatypes from this dictionary.